Faculty

 Rob Powell

-Robert Powell, PhD, CEP, CDE, CSCS
+Robert Powell, Ph.D., CEP, CDE, CSCS

 Program Director, Undergraduate and Graduate Exercise Science

-School of Kinesiology, Associate Professor, Exercise Science
+School of Health and Movement Sciences, Associate Professor, Exercise Science

 Office Location: Henderson Center C Level, HC 2011A